Travel.State.Gov > International Travel > Learn About Your Destination > Algeria International Travel Information

-See the Embassy of the People's Democratic Republic of Algeria website for visa information.
+See the Embassy of the People's Democratic Republic of Algeria website for visa instructions.

 Requirements for Entry:

 Passengers arriving via a cruise ship and who will be part of an organized shore excursion do not require a visa in advance.
 Passengers wishing to visit certain cities of the south may qualify for a visa on arrival if this is organized by an approved travel agency.
 All other travelers must obtain a visa from an Algerian embassy or consulate in advance of travel.
 If you have Israeli entry stamps in your passport, you may experience difficulties.

 Dual Nationality: The Algerian government treats dual-national Algerian-Americans who enter Algeria on an Algerian passport solely as Algerian citizens.
 U.S. citizen women married to Algerians do not require the husband’s authorization to depart.
 Dual-national minor children exiting Algeria on an Algerian passport with just one parent will need to provide the Algerian family book (livret de famille) in order to demonstrate the relationship between the child and the accompanying parent.

 HIV restrictions: We are unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Algeria.

 Terrorist Activity: While Algeria has long been an important counterterrorism partner to the United States and has continued its aggressive campaign to eliminate all terrorist activity, active terrorist threats remain within Algeria and along its borders, in particular from the groups Al-Qa’ida in the Islamic Maghreband Jund al-Khilafah in Algeria, which has sworn allegiance to the Islamic State of Iraq and ash-Sham (ISIS).

 Terrorist attacks usually target Algerian government interests and security forces outside of major cities and mainly in mountainous and remote areas, and attacks in 2020 and 2022 targeting Law Enforcement facilities were foiled but killed and injured security forces in the cities of Constantine and Tiaret, and the regions of Sidi Bel Abaas and Azzaba.

-The Department of State warns U.S. citizens against travel to remote areas in southern and eastern Algeria, as well as isolated parts of the Kabylie region, due to a high threat of terrorist attacks and kidnapping.
+The Department of State warns U.S. citizens against travel to remote areas in southern and eastern Algeria, due to a high threat of terrorist attacks and kidnapping.
 As noted in our Travel Advisories for Algeria, U.S. citizens should: